 Lysol Disinfectant Spray, Crisp Linen

-- Kills 99.9 percent of viruses and bacteria
+- Kills 99.9% of viruses and bacteria (when used as directed)

 Avoid using chlorine bleach, which will stain the backpack’s fabric.
 Instead, try a pine oil cleaner or a disinfectant spray.
 Both of these are extremely effective yet will not damage the backpack’s fabric.